kskalvar/aws-sagemaker-labelmaker-satellite-imagery/README.md

 ```
 S3 buckets you specify:
 Select Specific S3 buckets
-Enter: mybucket-labelmaker
+Enter: data-754487812300
 Click on "Create role"
 ```
 Click on "Create notebook instance"

 #### Display Notebook instances using the SageMaker Dashboard
-Notebook instances
+Notebook/Notebook instances
 Name: labelmaker
-Action: Open
+Action: Open  # it will show pending until it's ready to open

-This should open the Jupyter Notebook in a new tab on your browser.
+This will open the Jupyter Notebook in a new tab on your browser.

-#### Upload SageMaker_mx-lenet.ipynb Jupyter Notebook
+#### Upload Jupyter Notebook

+Click on "Upload" and Select "SageMaker_mx-lenet.ipynb" from project jupyter-notebook directory

 Once the notebook is uploaded, click on the notebook to open it.
 Run each cell Step by Step

+Note: data-754487812300 should be replaced with your AWS Account Number in some of the cells.
+Example: data-<Your AWS Account Number> to match your S3 bucket above.

 ## References